-On this website the Netherlands Museums Association presents the conclusions of the four-year investigation Museum Acquisitions from 1933 onwards into the provenance of works of art in Dutch museums.
+On this website the Museums Association presents the conclusions of the four-year investigation Museum Acquisitions from 1933 onwards into the provenance of works of art in Dutch museums.

 During the Second World War the Nazis looted art, much of which was the property of Jewish owners, on a large scale.
 Thousands of paintings and objets d’art were sold under duress and for unreasonably low prices.
 Works of art with such a dubious background sometimes found their way into museum collections.
 This motivated Dutch museums to launch the project Museum Acquisitions 1940-1948 in 1998.
 Its aim was to investigate the acquisitions made during and right after the war.